Arania/gitpusshuten-website/content/documentation/modules/passenger.md

 ================

 <% code do %>
-gitpusshuten passenger install for staging gitpusshuten passenger update for staging gitpusshuten passenger restart for production
+heavenly passenger install for staging heavenly passenger update for staging heavenly passenger restart for production
 <% end %>

 install